MUSC Bulletin | General Information

 Step 4: Complete Entrance Counseling

-In addition to completing the steps to apply for financial aid at MUSC, students (and spouses, if appropriate) may have to submit a copy of their IRS 1040EZ, 1040A, or 1040 tax form annually to the Office of Student Financial Aid Services if selected for verification by the Central Processing Center for the FAFSA application.
-All students who desire to be considered for aid offered by the Department of Health and Human Services, must also submit a copy of their parents’ appropriate federal tax form(s) to the Office of Student Financial Aid Services.
+If selected for verification, studens (and parents/spouses, if appropriate) may have to submit a copy of their IRS tax transcript to the Office of Student Financial Aid Services.
+All students who desire to be considered for aid offered by the Department of Health and Human Services, must also submit a copy of their parents’ appropriate IRS tax transcript to the Office of Student Financial Aid Services.

 Financial aid through the Medical University is not available to international students unless the person has received a permanent visa or has been awarded political asylum.
 (Appropriate documentation is required.)